idkwhatusernameuse/idkwhatusernameuse.github.io/README.md

+# Old website.
+See the "senpai" branch for the new one

 # idkwhatusernameuse.github.io

 This is my personal website.
 The source files are in the src/ folder.
 The files that are in this directory are the "final"/production files created through `parcel build index.html`